drpsyko101/MotorTownMods/README.md

 ### Installation

 Download the latest releases [here](https://github.com/drpsyko101/MotorTownMods/releases).
 Extract its contents to `path/to/ue4ss/Mods/` directory.
-Get the Lua static modules [here](https://github.com/alain-riedinger/luasocket/releases/latest) and extract the contents in `x64` into the `path/to/ue4ss/Mods/shared` directory.
+The Lua static modules are also available in the relase as `shared.zip`.
+Download and extract the contents into the `path/to/ue4ss/Mods/shared` directory.

 ### Building from source